-Since its premiere at the Full Frame Documentary Film Festival, The Land has been used widely by educators and play advocates, designers and parents as a tool to launch robust conversations about play, risk, freedom and children's culture.
+Since its premiere at the Full Frame Documentary Film Festival The Land is used widely by educators and play advocates, designers and parents as a tool to launch robust conversations about play, risk, freedom and children's culture.

 "A stunning piece of work...
 A great conversation starter."